An isovariant Blakers--Massey theorem: Abstract

 \section{Abstract}

 An isovariant map is an equivariant map between $G$-spaces which strictly preserves isotropy groups.
-In this paper, we lay the groundwork for the study of isovariant stable homotopy theory.
+In this paper, we lay the groundwork for the study of isovariant stable homotopy theory when $G$ is a finite group.
 We prove an isovariant Blakers--Massey theorem and its $n$-cubical generalization, define a suitable notion of suspension (by a trivial representation sphere) in the isovariant category, and prove an isovariant Freudenthal suspension theorem.